 Medicare Supplement Plan L is a Medigap plan with a lower premium due to cost-sharing.
-In exchange for this lower premium, you agree to pay a 25% coinsurance for services received.
+In exchange for this lower premium, you agree to pay 25% of the remaining costs of the Medicare program for services received.

 Medicare Supplement Plan L

 The golden rule of insurance is that the more coverage you purchase, the more you will have to pay for it.
 It’s a pretty self-explanatory rule.
 The benefits offered by Medicare Supplement Plan L are a way of finding a middle ground.

 - 100% of your Medicare Part A coinsurance costs for up to 365 days after Medicare benefits run out (for inpatient hospital treatment only)